-At Long & Company, we know drivers want affordable car insurance that covers a wide range of damages and loss.
+At Long & Company, we know drivers want affordable car insurance that covers a wide range of damages and losses.
 As an independent agency, we work for you – not the insurer.
-Our goal is to compare policies and rates from multiple companies to find auto insurance coverage that works for you.
+Our goal is to compare policies and rates from multiple companies to find the auto insurance coverage that works for you.
 From dings and fender benders to major collisions and injuries, we know what it takes to protect you against unexpected financial loss.

 Understanding Your Risks

 Whether you are driving the kids to school and back or frequently traveling for work, the more miles you put on your car, the greater your risks.
 There is the possibility that you could make an unintentional mistake that causes an accident, or that you could be injured in a hit-and-run.
 Your car could even be damaged when not in use, such as during a fire or hail storm.
 Damages can easily total thousands or even tens of thousands of dollars or more without the right insurance coverage.

 Auto insurance policies typically contain several different types of coverage.
 At a minimum, Wisconsin drivers must carry enough coverage as required by state law.
 However, most drivers need much more protection than is mandated.
 Without adequate coverage, you could leave yourself vulnerable to lawsuits, expensive repair bills, and more.
 At Long & Company, we help you understand the details of Wisconsin auto insurance coverages and make recommendations based on your risks and preferences.
 These may include:

 These two coverages work to protect your vehicle’s value against damages or a total loss due to collision and non-collision events.
 Although not required by law, collision and comprehensive protection are often required by lenders when financing a vehicle purchase.
 Even if your vehicle is paid for in full, collision and comprehensive coverages are still recommended to help cover the cost of repairs after an accident or compensate you for the value of your vehicle if it is totaled in an accident or other covered event.